Is Changing Brake Pads Easy: Complete DIY Guide for Beginners

 Required Tools

-- Floor jack and two jack stands (rated for your vehicle weight)
+- A reliable hydraulic floor jack and two heavy-duty jack stands (rated for your vehicle weight)

 - Lug wrench or impact wrench with the correct socket size

-- Socket set (metric or SAE, depending on your vehicle)
+- Socket set (metric or SAE, depending on your vehicle), plus the correct tool for your caliper hardware, which may be a Torx or Allen bit

 - Wire brush for cleaning caliper brackets